-There are several protocols running on Ninja which are not IPv6-capable: telnet (client and server), ftp and dhcpcd.
+There are several protocols running on RTM3205 which are not IPv6 capable: telnet (client and server), ftp and dhcpcd.
 Due to their intrinsic insecurity, telnet and ftp are rapidly being deprecated, and probably have little business running over an IPv6 network.
 The address autoconfiguration capabilities of IPv6 along with the Neighbor Discovery Protocol (NDP) make the DHCP protocol less important in IPv6 networks.
+The optional PTP/IEEE-1588 protocol is also not available on IPv6.